yuxi120407/CLIPCEIL/README.md

-# CLIPCEIL
+# CLIPCEIL (Neurips 2024)
-Implementation of CLIPCEIL: Boosting Domain Generalization for CLIP by Channel rEfinement and Image-text aLignment in Neurips-24
+CLIPCEIL: Boosting Domain Generalization for CLIP by Channel rEfinement and Image-text aLignment